-169 Beacon was built ca. 1866 by builder and real estate dealer Paul D. Wallis, one of three contiguous houses (169-171-173 Beacon) he built for speculative sale.
+169 Beacon was designed by architect Luther Briggs, Jr., and built in 1866 by builder and real estate dealer Paul Dean Wallis, one of three contiguous houses (169-171-173 Beacon) he built for speculative sale.
 He and his wife, Mary Caroline (Pierce) Wallis, lived in West Roxbury.

 169 and 171 Beacon form a symmetrical pair, with the entrances centered between two bays extending through the mansard roof.
 173 Beacon is of the same design with the entrance on the west side.
 173 Beacon appears to have been built in anticipation of there being a companion building at 175 Beacon, forming another symmetrical pair.
-However, although subsequent remodeling of 175 Beacon has obscured its original design, it does not appear that it was originally a “sister” house to 173 Beacon.
+However, it was designed by a different architect and, although subsequent remodeling of 175 Beacon has obscured its original design, it does not appear that it was originally a “sister” house to 173 Beacon.

 Paul Wallis assembled several parcels of land to create the three 19 foot wide lots for 167-171-173 Beacon.
 He bought the bulk of the land – a lot with a 50 foot frontage — on May 23, 1866, from Robert Scott.
 He combined it with two smaller lots he had already acquired on November 17, 1865, a 5 foot 6 inch lot on the west of Robert Scott’s lot which he purchased from real estate dealer Henry Whitwell, and a 1 foot 6 inch strip on the east of Robert Scott’s lot which he purchased from Arthur Lithgow Devens (who had acquired it from Henry Whitwell on the same day).
 The 1 foot 6 inch strip to the east was part of a parcel originally purchased from the Commonwealth of Massachusetts on September 10, 1859, by George Goss and Norman Carmine Munson, the contractors responsible for filling the Commonwealth’s Back Bay lands.
 The rest of the land was part of a parcel purchased from the Commonwealth on February 4, 1860, by Norman Munson.

-On July 1, 1969, 169 Beacon was purchased from Paul Wallis by David Whiton, He and his wife, Ellen (Kelleran) Whiton, made it their home.
+On July 1, 1869, 169 Beacon was purchased from Paul Wallis by David Whiton.
+He and his wife, Ellen (Kelleran) Whiton, made 169 Beacon their home.
 They previously had lived at the Tremont House hotel.
 He was a ship chandler and ropemaker.

-On January 20, 1873, David Whiton transferred the property into his wife’s name.
+On January 20, 1873, he transferred the property into his wife’s name.

-They continued to live at 169 Beacon in 1876, but had moved to the Hotel Vendôme by 1877.
+The Whitons continued to live at 169 Beacon in 1876, but had moved to the Hotel Vendome by 1877.

 They continued to live at 169 Beacon during the 1893-1894 winter season, but moved thereafter to Brookline, where they were living at the time of his death in April of 1896.
 Ida Wilbor continued to own 169 Beacon and lease it to others.